Below are the requirements of the Drug-Free Schools and Communities Act

 Amendments of 1989, Public Law 101-226 and what PB Cosmetology Education Centre requires of staff and students.

-Additionally, there are numerous local, state and federal laws, which can be used to punish violators.
+Additionally, there are numerous local, state, and federal laws that can be used to punish violators.
 Penalties can range from suspension revocation and/or denial of a driver’s license, to 20-50 years imprisonment at hard labor without benefit of parole.
 Property may also be seized.
 Community service may also be mandated.

-Students could lose eligibility for financial aid, could be denied other federal benefits, such as Social Security, retirement, Welfare, health care benefits, disability and Veterans benefits.
+Students could lose eligibility for financial aid and could be denied other federal benefits, such as Social Security, retirement, Welfare, health care benefits, disability, and Veterans benefits.
 Public housing residents could also be evicted.
 Finally, a record of a felony or conviction in a drug-related crime may prevent a person from entering certain career.

 Drugs can be highly addictive and injurious to the body as well as one’s self.
 People tend to lose their senses of responsibility and co-ordination.